Where to fish on your local commercial | Steve Ringer

 Snags

-Carp love snags, where they feel safe and are rarely fished for.
+Carp love snags, typically you can find these in marginal areas where they feel safe and are rarely fished for.
 But with balanced tackle and the right feeding regime, you can sack up from these areas.
 Tackle needs to be robust, with 0.18mm lines and red or purple Hydrolastic a must.

 Snags